chocolatey/choco-wiki/FeaturesInfrastructureAutomation.md

 [Resource - Read More...](https://docs.chef.io/resource_chocolatey_package.html)

 When you need to also install Chocolatey, you would use the community cookbook to do so.
 The cookbook is maintained by the Chocolatey team.
+It has a package resource that can be used with older Chef versions.

 ~~~ruby
 include_recipe 'chocolatey'